mvolkmann/blog/src/healthkit.md

 1. Tap the name of an app that wants permissions.
 1. Enable/disable specific permissions or tap "Turn on all".

+An error is thrown if an app attempts to write data for which the usser has not granted permission.

-Apps do not crash or throw an error if they query data for which the user has not granted permission.
+Apps do not crash or throw an error if they attempt to read data for which the user has not granted permission.
 If the query is for a single value, ? is returned.
 If the query is for a sequence of data, an empty Array is returned.